 Do you know how to hire the right person for the job?
 The first step is to begin by organizing the interview.
 Yes, this sounds so easy, but we all know that there are numerous variables that come into play when hiring the right person.
 Some of these might include which team members should be involved in the interview process, the location(s) to conduct the interviews, whether to have job shadowing or a ride-along day, and a host of other decisions.

 Setting up your interviewing and hiring process clearly and definitely from start to finish will make your life easier!
 In our daily lives as recruiters, we have seen hiring and interviewing methods implemented professionally and, well, not so professionally.

 So, let’s talk more about how to hire the right person.
 We all know that in hiring, the details are important.
 This includes constructing a well-developed job description that clearly defines the role.
 It makes it so much easier for all interviewers that are involved in the interviewing process to have a concrete baseline document to reference.
 You’re probably aware, or at least agree, that well-developed documents and processes can help to create seamless interviewing processes.
 Defining the steps along the way for interviewers and the candidates is a professional aspect that cannot be overstated and it will lead you to hire the right person for your company.

-Hiring the right person is key.
-The right person will positively impact your company, its success and your success as a manager.
+Learning how to hire the right person is key.
+The right person will positively impact your company, its success, and your success as a manager.
 Follow this link to review our book about recruitment and hiring, Hire with Fire.